-But despite being one the highest-spec phones on the market right now, it's also up there in terms of expense and a lot of the features might not apply to everyone... but boy, it ran the Samsung Galaxy S9 Plus close as the best phone in the world.
+But despite being some of the highest-spec phones on the market right now, they're also up there in terms of expense and a lot of the features might not apply to everyone... but boy, are they all worthy of their place on this list.

 We know that it's not all about the high-cost, super spec phones all the time so we've made you a handy list of all the top smartphones that you can get on the market right now, assessing what really matters to you, the buyer.

 We test these phones rigorously, making sure that we check every angle and feature - but most importantly, considering whether they've got a decent battery, great screen, strong design and a cracking camera.